HIPAA NOTICE OF PRIVACY PRACTICES

 Disaster Relief Efforts.

-As part of a disaster relief effort, we may disclose your medical information to an agency assisting in the relief effort so that your family can be notified about your condition, status and location.
+As part of a disaster relief effort, we may disclose your protected health information to an agency assisting in the relief effort so that your family can be notified about your condition, status and location.
 You may have the opportunity to object, unless it would impede our ability to respond to emergency circumstances.

 Coroners, Medical Examiners, and Funeral Directors.